-§ 23 Effective Date, Transition Regulation
+§ 23 Effective Date, Sections that will Cease to be Valid

 - (1) These General Study Programme and Examination Regulations of the University for Sustainable Development Eberswalde come into effect upon publication on www.hnee.de.
-They are applicable for all programme-specific Study Programme and Examination Regulations and programme-specific Admission Regulations that are published after these General Study Programme and Examination Regulations come into effect. - (2) Programme-specific regulations for study, examinations and admissions that were published before these General Regulations came into effect must be adjusted to the provisions of these General Regulations by 1 March 2017.
-These General Regulations apply for all programme-specific regulations as of 1 March 2017.
+They are applicable for all programme-specific Study Programme and Examination Regulations and programmespecific Admission Regulations that are published after these General Study Programme and Examination Regulations come into effect. - (2) § 11, para.
+5 and Appendix 2 will cease to be valid on 01.09.2022.